Congregation of Mother of Carmel

-The Congregation of the Mother of Carmel (C.M.C.) is a Syro-Malabar Catholic centralized religious institute of consecrated life of Pontifical Right for women founded in 1866.
-It was the first native congregation for women in that church.
+The Congregation of the Mother of Carmel (C.M.C.) is a Syro-Malabar holic centralized religious congregation founded by Kuriakose Elias Chavara on February 13 1866 at Koonammavu, Kochi, India.

 History

-Foundation

 The congregation was founded as the Sisters of the Third Order of Carmelites Discalced by Kuriakose Elias Chavara, on 13 February 1866 at Koonammavu in the southern state of Kerala.

-The first house of the new community was opened in Koonammavu with three women: Eliswa, a widow, her daughter Anna, Eliswa's sister Tresa and another young lady named Clara came as the fourth member on the next day..
-They were given the rules of the Discalced Third Order under the authority of the Roman Catholic Archbishop of Verapoly, Bernardine Baccinelli.
-Leopold Beccaro was their spiritual director.